This post may contain affiliate links. Please read our disclosure policy.

 This pumpkin and cauliflower soup with ginger is a healthy way to get your pumpkin fix this autumn!
 This soup is thick, hearty, and comforting.
 The ginger gives it a little zing, warming you up further. 🙂

-This soup isn’t over-the-top pumpkin.
+This soup isn’t over-the-top pumpkin if you know what I mean.
 Cauliflower is a nice filler and good for you.
-This soup tastes quite similar to my acorn squash and carrot soup, if you’ve tried that one.
+This vegan pumpkin soup tastes quite similar to my acorn squash and carrot soup, if you’ve tried that one.

 Pumpkin and Cauliflower Soup with Ginger